|Course Length:||1 Year Full-Time, 18 Months Part-Time|

 Blended learning is encouraged as part of the learning time and includes a substantial amount of material available via our virtual learning environment.

-As part of these online activities, you will be exposed you to a variety of end-of-life care challenges faced by the residents of a fictional community of families.
+As part of these online activities, you will be exposed to a variety of end-of-life care challenges faced by the residents of a fictional community of families.
 You will be expected to contribute to web-based discussions with your peers about the relevant care required by members of this virtual interactive community.

 How will I be assessed?